lylynaheng/lylynaheng/README.md

 - 👋 Hi, I’m @lylynaheng
 - 👀 I’m interested in designing for social good, especially in the education space because of its efficiency teaching students
-- 🌱 I’m currently learning digital marketing through Google Digital and eCommerce Certificate on Coursera, while polishing my UX/UI design skills for the next adventure.
+- 🌱 I'm currently exploring the field of AI in interactive learning experience for all.
 - 💞️ I’m looking to collaborate on UX/UI design for social good and marketing design.
 - 📫 How to reach me @lylynaheng
 <!---